 D1 = D0(1+g)

 where D0 = Dividend of the first year

 g = Dividend growth rate

 Cost of equity – It is denoted by ke.
 The cost of equity can be defined as the minimum rate of return to be earned to pay off dividends to the shareholders.
 There are 4 methods available to calculate the cost of equity.

 - Dividend method (no growth model)

 - Earning model

 - Capital Asset Pricing Model (CAPM)

-Calculator to calculate cost of equity using constant dividend growth model – Cost of Equity (Constant Dividend Growth) Calculator
+Calculator to calculate the cost of equity using constant dividend growth model – Cost of Equity (Constant Dividend Growth) Calculator

-Calculator to calculate cost of equity using capital asset pricing model – Cost of Equity (CAPM Model) Calculator
+Calculator to calculate the cost of equity using capital asset pricing model – Cost of Equity (CAPM Model) Calculator